 I cannot say that I completed my self-love journey.
 I really think it’s a never ending story.
 There are always new challenges and things to learn but overall I’m just happy how far I’ve come when thinking about my 10-,15- or even 20 year-old self.

 I also believe that self-love is unconditional love.
-This thought pattern of “IF I lose 10 kg, THEN I’ll be happy” is not self-love because you would tie it to certain criteria again while trying to tick all the boxes.
+This thought pattern of “IF I lose 10 kg, THEN I’ll be happy” has nothing to do with self-love because it would still mean that you tie your worth to certain criteria.
 It’s more about accepting yourself for the beautiful person that you are right here, right now.
 With everything that you are and with all your little quirks and imperfections.
 Please don’t mistake it for complacency.
 It doesn’t mean that you shouldn’t pursue goals.
-I’m all for personal growth and becoming the best version of yourself but you can already love yourself for the person you are right now WHILE being on this journey.
+I’m all for personal growth and becoming the best version of yourself but you can already love yourself for the person you are right now.
+Try to allow yourself this starting today!

 I wish you the most beautiful day and I’m sending you so much love